Hunted: The Demon's Forge

-Hunted: The Demon's Forge is an action role playing game set in a dark fantasy world.
-The game was developed by inXile Entertainment and published by Bethesda Softworks for PlayStation 3, Xbox 360 and Microsoft Windows.
+Hunted: The Demon's Forge is a 2011 action-adventure game set in a dark fantasy world.
+It was developed by inXile Entertainment and published by Bethesda Softworks for PlayStation 3, Xbox 360 and Microsoft Windows.

 Gameplay

 The game features co-operative multiplayer with online, splitscreen, and LAN options.
 E'lara is able to use a bow and small weapons, while Caddoc wields larger melee weapons, as well as a crossbow.
-Players have the option to explore large areas; however, the gameplay is mostly linear with many points of no return.
-Players are able to use spells to help in combat.
+Players have the option to explore some larger optional areas; however, the gameplay is mostly linear with many points of no return.
+Players are able to use spells and special attacks to help in combat, which can be upgraded.
+The gameplay, especially the archery combat, has been compared to the gunplay of Gears of War, with Eurogamer calling the game a "third-person looter".
+Engadget called the game a "Gears of War clone", and Metro described it as "Gears of War meets Diablo".

 The game supports cross-regional co-operative play on all platforms, but the random match-making feature is regional on PC and PlayStation 3, and cross-regional on Xbox 360.

 Plot

-Two mercenaries in battle, E'lara and Caddoc, go searching for a mysterious artifact about which Caddoc had a vision, but events grow out of hand and the companions become wrapped up in a chain of events involving demons, the orc-like Wargar, and a sorceress named Seraphine.
+Two mercenaries in battle, female elf E'lara and male human Caddoc, go searching for a mysterious artifact about which Caddoc had a vision, but events grow out of hand and the companions become wrapped up in a chain of events involving demons, the orc-like Wargar, and a sorceress named Seraphine.